Are Soft Potatoes Still Good to Cook and Eat?

 They Have Mold

 Growing mold anywhere on the potato would indicate it is not edible.
 Mold spores can spread contaminating the raw potato, so cutting off the moldy parts you can see will not eliminate all mold.
-Any potatoes with a musty smell are unfavorable for consumption.
-Don’t eat moldy potatoes.

 Photo of Moldy Potatoes That Shouldn't Be Consumed